pascal-fb-martin/HouseSprinkler/README.md

 Note that zones can be activated manually from the web UI, bypassing any program configuration, and programs can be activated manually from the web UI, bypassing any schedule rules.

+## Program Execution

+When a program starts, either based on schedule or manually, zones are activated in an order calculated to maximize the soak time and minimize the elapsed program execution time:
+* All zones are activable when the program starts.
+* A zone becomes activable again once its soack period has completed.
+* Zones are activated one at a time.
+* Zone activation is based on which zone was activable the earliest.
+This typically represents the zone that waited the most after its soak period.
+* If multiple zones were activable at the same time (like happens when the program starts), the zone with the longest remaining runtime is activated.

+The rationale here is that the zones with the longest runtime will likely execute the highest number of run/soak cycles.
+These are on the critical path when it comes to the program complete execution, and starting them first will likely reduce the program's elapsed execution time.
+This criteria is of a lower priority for subsequent activations because increasing the soak time was deemed more important.

+Zones are activated only at the start of a minute.
+This is meant to synchronize with the sampling period of a flow monitoring system, like the [Flume](https://flumewater.com/) device.
+This way the amount of water consumed by each zone is clearly separated zone by zone.
+The goal is to calculate the water consumption zone by zone, but also to detect when a zone pipe, or a valve, is broken: alert when the flow is anormally high, of when the water does not flow.

+(The integration with Flume is a work-in-progress.
+This time synchronization makes it easier to visually reconcile zone activations from the event log with the water consumption as reported by the Flume application.)

 ## Panel

 The web interface includes a Panel page (/sprinkler/panel.html) that has no menu and only shows the current sprinkler zones, each as one big button to turn the device on and off.
 This page is meant for a phone screen, typically a shortcut on the phone's home screen.
 (Because HousePortal redirects the URL, it is recommended to turn the phone in airplane mode when creating the shortcut from the web browser.)